hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 E   Comon Invent, Instrument Solution, and Technology for your Success

-End Userss
+End Users

 F.   IBM, Panasonic, KAO, Givandan, and NHK World - Japan

-The above are Digital Scent Technology Market by Hardware Device companies that have strong impact on Jamaica and the region.
+The above are Digital Scent Technology Markets by Hardware Device companies that have strong impact on Jamaica and the region.

 It is a fact that DST and the observation of symbiotic relationship between the impact of Jamaica and the Caribbean in the future will suffer chemical reaction from technologies of the IoS and E-Nose with the use of other internet services, such as, 3D, 4G, and 5G.
 I realised that the